U.S. airlines prepare new flight cuts after new UK, Ireland restrictions

 The U.S. Chamber of Commerce late Friday called for urgent action, calling on the U.S. government to “turn next to a package to assist impacted employers...
 No business should go bankrupt because of a temporary loss in revenue as a result of the coronavirus.”

-Airlines are reeling from a plunge in bookings and traffic, as the fast-spreading coronavirus pandemic prompts travel restrictions and event cancellations around the world. [nL1N2B636C]
+Airlines are reeling from a plunge in bookings and traffic, as the fast-spreading coronavirus pandemic prompts travel restrictions and event cancellations around the world.

+U.S. passenger railroad Amtrak said on Saturday it was scaling back services due to reduced demand.
+Last week the company said bookings had plunged 50% since the coronavirus outbreak.

-Reporting by David Shepardson and Tracy Rucinski; Editing by Chizu Nomiyama and David Gregorio
+Reporting by David Shepardson and Tracy Rucinski; Editing by Chizu Nomiyama, David Gregorio and Daniel Wallis